pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/README.markdown

 For MATLAB users, you only need to

 1. Download this [toolbox](https://github.com/pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/archive/master.zip)
 2. Add the "Matlab" folder to your MATLAB searching path.
-For example, if your MATLAB folder path is `D:\Github\Toolbox-for-Adaptive-Fourier-Decomposition\Matlab`,you can use the following command in MATLAB:
+For example, if your MATLAB folder path is `D:\Github\Toolbox-for-Adaptive-Fourier-Decomposition\Matlab`, you can use the following command in MATLAB: `addpath('D:\Github\Toolbox-for-Adaptive-Fourier-Decomposition\Matlab')`
-   ``addpath('D:\Github\Toolbox-for-Adaptive-Fourier-Decomposition\Matlab')``

 ### Python Version